camillefrayssinhes/thepandassurfers.github.io/index.md

 ### Where Are We Heading ?

 In order to provide the reader with a rough outline, we begin the story with a <a href='#PreCurs'>precursory look</a> into the data we have collected.
-This is accompanied by a look at the question <a href='#WhoIsTesco'>"How does the media coverage of Apple evolve over time ?"</a>.
+This is accompanied by a look at the question <a href='#coverage'>"How does the media coverage of Apple evolve over time and how does it influence the Apple stock?"</a>.
-Following the initial overview, we develop our understanding of the data by <a href='#Londoners'>clustering the speakers</a> we consider according to the Wikipedia page view statistics per year.
-This allows us to classify them as having a significant influence or a low influence over potential customers, which we use in later analyses.
+Following the initial overview, we develop our understanding of the data by analyzing the correlation between the stock market movements and the <a href='#sentiments'>sentiments expressed</a> in the quotes.
-Then we will go deeper by analyzing the correlation between the stock market movements and the <a href='#Londoners'>sentiments expressed</a> in the quotes.
+Then we will go deeper by <a href='#fame'>clustering the speakers</a> according to the Wikipedia page view statistics per year.
+This allows us to classify them as having a significant influence or a low influence over potential customers.

 ### Why Is This Important ?